michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 `Get-AzSubscription` because there is more than 1, then `Set-AzContext -SubscriptionId`, then `Get-AzStorageAccountKey`, then `Get-AzKeyVaultSecret -VaultName`

 5. You must grant a VM access to specific resource groups in Azure Resource Manager.
 You need to obtain an Azure Resource Manager access token.
 Answer: We need to run `Invoke-RestMethod` cmdlet (Sends an HTTP or HTTPS request to a RESTful web service) to make a request to the local managed identity for Azure resources endpoint.

+6. Azure AD users must be able to login to the website. auth2Permissions can only accept collections value like an array, not boolean. <b>oauth2AllowImplicitFlow accepts boolean value</b>. `oauth2AllowImplicitFlow : true`

+7. `Start-AzureStorageBlobCopy` to copy blobs between containers.

+8. To purge specific file then `single path purge` should be use.